November 24, 2014

 How Life Has Changed Since I Launched the Origami Kayak

-Anton Willis, the founder of Oru Kayak, describes the different ways his business has changed and grown in the last two years.
+The founder of Oru Kayak on how the business has changed and grown in the last two years

 Oru Kayaks are now spotted regularly around the San Francisco Bay–as well as much farther-flung waters, from Norway to the Andaman Islands.